companieshouse/docker-cic/README.md

 This build extends the ch-weblogic image and adds a WebLogic domain configuration for the Community Interest Companies (CIC) application.

 The domain is simple and comprises:
- - Admin server - (intended to run in wladmin container)
+ - Administration server - (intended to run in wladmin container)
  - Single managed server & nodemanager - (intended to run in wlserver1 container)
  - Datasource for CIC database